mmwo/SnakeMultiplayer/README.md

 <li>https://github.com/voryx/ThruwayBundle  to implement websockets,</li>
 <li>https://github.com/snc/SncRedisBundle to save data in cache.</li>
 </ul>
-Frontend is all made in angularJS with  https://github.com/voryx/angular-wamp websocket client for angularJS
+Frontend is all made in AngularJS with  https://github.com/voryx/angular-wamp websocket client for AngularJS